Hear what employers are saying about NSC

 - NCLEX: 38 credits for prior learning are awarded after completion of NURS 409 and successfully passing the NCLEX

 - Nursing Core: 36 hours

 A: Yes, the BSN degree requires ENG 102: Composition II, MATH 120: Fundamentals of College Mathematics or higher, and CH 203: American Experience & Constitutional Change.
 You should try to take these courses as soon as possible, if you have not already satisfied them, so that you can focus on your Nursing coursework.
-You may take these courses concurrently to your Nursing coursework; however, MATH 120 serves as a prerequisite to specific Nursing courses, so we recommend that you try to fulfill this requirement towards the beginning of your program.
-Should you choose to take these courses before you begin the RN to BSN program, this may add to your time to completion.
+You may take these courses concurrently to your Nursing coursework; however, MATH 120 serves as a prerequisite to specific Nursing courses, so we recommend that you try to fulfill this requirement towards the beginning of your degree.
+Should you choose to take these courses before you begin the RN to BSN track, this may add to your time to completion.